High temperature in children and babies

 High temperature in children is common.
 Normal baby and child temperature is between 36.5 and 37.5°C and is considered high if it is 38°C or above; this is also known as fever.
 Babies and young children often develop infections and this may lead to a temperature.
 What can be challenging is that there are lots of different types of infections and it can be hard for parents to know why children have temperatures and what infection has caused it.
 Most temperatures in children are not serious and can safely be managed by parents at home.
 Some can be more severe, especially in babies, and may need urgent treatment in hospital.
 This article will help you further understand what causes fever and how you should measure it.
-You can also read this article on managing a temperature for more information on what simple treatments you can give at home and, importantly, what you should look out for to know whether your child needs to get an urgent medical review.
+You can also read our article on managing a temperature for more information on what simple treatments you can give at home and, importantly, what you should look out for to know whether your child needs to get an urgent medical review.

 What causes a high temperature?

 Temperatures occur as a normal part of the body’s immune response to an infection.
 Not all infections cause a temperature, particularly in milder cases, although very young babies may also not develop fever even with a more severe infection.
 Babies and children commonly get infections as their immune system is still developing, particularly the ‘memory’ cells, which remember and fight off infections once the body has already responded to them before.
 Babies and children are also often in close contact with lots of others who also have infections, particularly in nurseries and schools, and these infections get passed around easily.